-Kelley began her life with horses while attending summer camp at Camp Olympic in Rockville, Maryland.
+Kelley is an advanced level eventer that began her life with horses while attending summer camp at Camp Olympic in Rockville, Maryland.
 After attending a few camp shows, Pat decided that mother-daughter riding lessons might be fun.
 And the rest, as they say, is history.

 After graduating from St. Mary’s College with a degree in Mathematics, Kelley began working for Dr. Will Engel of Ridgeview Veterinary Practice (large animal veterinarian).
 Working at the practice has helped fine-tune her horsemanship skills over the years.
 In addition, Kelley continued with her riding and competing, and soon found a love of retraining young horses off the track and teaching students.
 That, coupled with her passion for eventing, led to her current career as trainer for A Bit Better Farm.